MyMT™ Blog

-She emailed me from the UK over the Christmas period.
+She emailed me from the UK.
 “My worst symptom is brain-fog” she mentioned.
 “I work at a computer all day and I’m feeling forgetful.
 I’m worried that I will get dementia as my mother did.
 I wonder if you have any solutions?
 I’m already on the Paleo diet and doing weight training.”

 Symptoms such as forgetfulness, fuzzy head, anxiety and inability to think properly affect numerous women during menopause.
-Whilst I’ve talked about these symptoms in the past, as we commence another new year, I want to remind you of the lifestyle solutions that you can be putting into place.
+Whilst I’ve talked about these symptoms in the past, I want to remind you of the lifestyle solutions that you can be putting into place.

-Some of you may also be experiencing symptoms from long-covid, which, when it comes to brain fog, is a double-whammy for women in their menopause transition.
+Some of your clients may also be experiencing symptoms from long-covid, which, when it comes to brain fog, is a double-whammy for women in midlife.

 With millions of women globally entering into their menopause transition, scientists are now catching up on research into menopause brain-fog and memory problems.